manu101018/manu101018/README.md

 - 👋 Hi, I’m Manjeet Singh
-- 👀 I’m interested in Backend Developing
+- 👀 I’m interested in full-stack developer role
-- 🌱 I’m currently learning Node js for backend development
+- 🌱 I’m currently learning Node js for backend development and React for the frontend development
 - 📫 How to reach me manjeetsinghmzn2002@gmail.com

 <!---